wallacegibbon/simplejwt/README.md

-## why there is a `encode_jsonerl`
+`simplejwt:encode` only support JSON-compatible data like number, string, list, maps...

-First, `simplejwt:encode` only support JSON-compatible data like number, string, list... data like tuple, is not JSON-compatible.
+data like tuple is not JSON-compatible.

 ```erlang
 {ok, T} = simplejwt:encode(<<"key">>, {1,2,3}, 1000).
 %  ** exception error: no match of right hand side value {failed,badarg}
 ```

-And it will convert atom to bianry automatically.
+Things that JSON do not support like atom will be converted to bianry:

 ```erlang
 {ok, T} = simplejwt:encode(<<"key">>, blah, 1000).